Language Job Analysis

 ALTA will meet with you to identify where non-primary languages are used in your organization.
-This analysis includes a review of the communications with your customers, employees, suppliers and other organizations that impact your business (e.g. government).
+This language needs assessment includes a review of the communications with your customers, employees, suppliers and other organizations that impact your business (e.g. government).
 The analysis focuses on all of the types of communication that takes place.
 The output is an identification of the specific jobs that require language skills and which languages are required.
 For example, a telephone sales clerk in the domestic sales department may require both Spanish and English language skills.

 Determining the Types of Language Skills Required

 Each job requiring non-primary language skills will be analyzed to determine the type of language skills required (speaking, listening, writing and reading).
 The analysis is based on the types of communication that the job requires.
 The output is a language skill requirement for each job.
 For example, a telephone sales clerk in the domestic sales department may require both Spanish and English language skills, but only for listening and speaking.
 No reading or writing in Spanish is required.

 Each job requiring non-primary language skills will be analyzed to determine the level of capability necessary for each type of skill.
 Defining the level of capability for a job is done by combining two sources of information.
 First, an analysis is done of the actual communication (oral and written) that occurs on the job.
 This may involve reviewing recorded tapes, correspondence or whatever information is available that demonstrates the actual communication that takes place.
 This analysis identifies the level of capability needed in listening, speaking, reading and writing in quantitative terms.